apache/superset/UPDATING.md

 ### Deprecations

 - [12552](https://github.com/apache/superset/pull/12552) removes the use of unclear time offsets, eg, "30 days".
 An error message is displayed if the user doesn't specify "ago" or "later", instructing the user of the correct format.
-- [12627](https://github.com/apache/superset/pull/12627) deprecrates the legacy alerts module.
+- [12627](https://github.com/apache/superset/pull/12627) deprecates the legacy alerts module.

 ### Other